Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 Can local courts intervene in proceedings?

 Local courts can intervene in domestic arbitration proceedings.
-This includes the power to issue interim orders and appoint arbitrators.
+This includes the power to issue interim orders, order evidence to be produced directly to the tribunal and appoint arbitrators.

 Can the local courts assist in choosing arbitrators?